MartinGeisse/grumpyrest/doc/concept.md

     [1, 2, 3]

 JSON primitives are mapped to Java's built-in types, both boxed and unboxed.
-No coercion takes place, so for example the number 123 cannot be parsed into a String-typed field (unless you override the type adapter for type String to accept numbers).
+No coercion takes place, so for example the number 123 cannot be parsed into a String-typed field (unless you override the converter for type String to accept numbers).

 ### Nullable and Optional Properties